A-Jarvo/GoFish/README.md

 the mean values (data).
 The order of parameters in both the data and covaraince files is fs8, DA, H.
 DA is in Megaparsecs and H is in Megaparsecs/km/s.

-Now can add beta_phi for phase shift amplitude, in future planning to add parameters for non-standard neutrino properties to be measured.